Can You Use Your IEP in College?

 Here's an example of how you could write an email letting your professor know you require disability accommodations:

 I'm Charlie Shephard, a student in SOC 101 on Monday, Wednesday, and Friday from 8 a.m. to 9 a.m.
 I'm reaching out to let you know that I'm currently receiving services from the Office of Disabilities.

 The following accommodations are needed in your class: extended time on tests, testing in a separate room, and a test reader.

-Remember to self-advocate for what you need and always be upfront with your professors.
-By using these tips and strategies, you can get the accommodations you need to succeed in college, even without an IEP.
+Remember to self-advocate for what you need.
+And always be upfront with your professors.
+Using these tips and strategies, you can get the accommodations you need to succeed in college, even without an IEP.

 Disclaimer: The information provided on this website is not intended or implied to be a substitute for professional medical advice, diagnosis, or treatment; instead, all information, content, and materials available on this site are for general informational purposes only.
 Readers of this website should consult with their physician to obtain advice with respect to any medical condition or treatment.